 Lesson 1: Solar power does not power your RV, it charges your batteries.
 That’s right!
 Solar panels do not power your RV, they only recharge your batteries, which power your RV.

 I think this is the biggest lesson I learned while doing my solar power research and it’s an important one because it means that no matter how many solar panels you buy, your power is only as good as your batteries.
-And no matter how much solar power you have, you’re still on battery power, which for me, means no onboard 110V outlets, microwave, or A/C. We’ll come back to that one below….
+And no matter how much solar power you have, you’re still on battery power, which for me without an onboard inverter, means no 110V outlets, microwave, or A/C. We’ll come back to that one below….

 Lesson 2: Solar power is only as good as your batteries.
 I could buy all the solar panels in the world but at the end of the day the maximum power I can generate is from my two stock marine batteries because lesson 1, the panel charges the batteries, not the RV.
 There’s a finite amount of power there.